FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: FLEX Dataset

-\textbf{Action Segmentation and Keystep Modeling.} We segmented each collected action into three distinct phases based on major limb trends: Preparation, Concentration, and Eccentric.
-Within each phase, the main limb actions were further subdivided into several action key-steps (AK), with integrated descriptions assigned accordingly.
-Combining these AKs systematically enabled the generation of textual descriptions for diverse fitness actions.
+\textbf{Biomechanically-Inspired Action Phase and Keystep Modeling} To guide the annotation process and ensure consistency, we developed a biomechanically-inspired framework for structuring each action.
+In this framework, every collected action is decomposed into three distinct phases based on dominant limb movement patterns: Preparation, Concentration, and Eccentric.
+Within each phase, the primary limb actions are further subdivided into finer-grained action keysteps (AKs), each paired with integrated textual descriptions.
+By systematically combining these AKs, we generate rich textual representations of diverse fitness actions, supporting fine-grained action analysis and structured representation learning.
+Building on this framework, we next introduce extensions for error identification, structured knowledge representation, and annotation efficiency.

 \textbf{Error Type Identification and Feedback Design.} Additionally, we identified specific error types (ET) associated with localized joint actions within each major limb action and provided corresponding corrective feedback suggestions.